remotely-save/remotely-save/README.md

 - Your data would be synced to a `${vaultName}` sub folder on your webdav server.
 - Password-based end-to-end encryption is also supported.
 But please be aware that **the vault name itself is not encrypted**.

-## Import And Export Plugin Settings By QR Code
+## Import And Export Not-Oauth2 Plugin Settings By QR Code

-It's often verbose / inconvenient to input credentials on mobile.
+It's often verbose / inconvenient to input not-oauth2 credentials on mobile.
 (On different desktop computers, it's trivial to copy and paste `data.json` across different devices.)

-So this plugin has a helper function to export settings as a QR code, then you could use mobile device's camera to import the settings.
+So this plugin has a helper function to export those settings as a QR code, then you could use mobile device's camera to import the settings.

+Attention:

+1. Oauth2 - related information is omitted.
+It means that Dropbox, OneDrive login credentials are NOT included in the QR Code.
+2. Please, NEVER share the QR Code to others.
+It's as equivalent to the login credentials.

 Steps: